Lanarkshire and Ayrshire Railway: Extending eastwards

 The petition from Ayr urged an extension south and west but the Caledonian and the L&AR were more interested in extending east and north.
 The L&AR had been successful in capturing the majority of the mineral traffic from Lanarkshire to Ardrossan, but it still required the heavy and slow trains to travel via the junctions on the south side of Glasgow, along congested routes.
 Part of the haul was along the Glasgow Barrhead and Kilmarnock joint line, shared with the GS&WR, which had difficult gradients, incurring significant extra engine power costs.
 In 1897 the Caledonian decided to subscribe £152,000 towards the £502,000 cost of extending the L&AR line back from Giffen to Newton.
 This would considerably shorten the route from the mineral areas and escape involvement with the G&SWR altogether.

-The authorising Act of Parliament was obtained on 1 July 1897.
+The authorising act of Parliament, the Lanarkshire and Ayrshire Railway Act 1897 (60 & 61 Vict. c. cxxix) was obtained on 15 July 1897.
 The L&AR got authority to build from a junction at Giffen on its line south of the convergence with the GB&KJR near Barrmill, running eastwards south of the earlier line and crossing over the GB&KJR main line south of Lugton, then running north east parallel to that line.
 It ran to a new Neilston station above the GB&KJR line, then through Whitecraigs to Cathcart, where it connected with the Cathcart District Railway, giving direct access over Caledonian controlled lines to Glasgow Central.
 The line continued from Cathcart via Burnside to Newton, on the main line to Hamilton and Motherwell.

 This line was opened from Giffen to Cathcart for goods on 1 April 1903, and for passengers on 1 May 1903.
 The Cathcart to Newton section was opened on 6 January 1904: now the Caledonian had a fully independent route from Lanarkshire to Ardrossan.

 While the imperative for the line was mineral traffic, the Caledonian saw that suburban passenger traffic was a growth area since the opening of Glasgow Central station in 1879, and the Cathcart lines from 1886.
 Urban tramway competition (with horse traction at first) was developing as a competitive threat in the city, with which the Caledonian wished to compete.
 Stations were opened between Neilston and Kirkhill in relatively rural areas as a speculative development.